1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Step #1: Create a Service Account for API Access

-Since the Unified Ad Marketplace works on the server-side, the integration takes place with the help of API.
-You need to give API access to Amazon UAM, for that you need to create a service account.
+Since the Unified Ad Marketplace works on the server side, the integration takes place with the help of API.
+You need to give API access to Amazon UAM, and for that, you need to create a service account.

 • Then click on the Create Service Account button.